Autonomous Vehicle Perception Sensing

 - Gain, offset, and voltage trimming

-The part incorporates a power-on-reset circuit that depending on model ensures that the DAC output powers up to zero volts or midscale and remains there until a valid write takes place.
-Power consumption is typically 250 µA and the part contains a power-down feature that reduces the current consumption of the device to 1 µA at 5 V with software selectable output loads while in power-down mode.
+The AD5662 requires an external reference voltage to set the output range of the DAC.
+The part incorporates a power-on reset circuit that ensures the DAC output powers up to 0 V (AD5662x-1) or to midscale (AD5662x-2), and remains there until a valid write takes place.
+The part contains a power-down feature that reduces the current consumption of the device to 480 nA at 5 V and provides software-selectable output loads while in power-down mode.

 - Process control